 - Automating financial reports and associated Credit Control documentation

 4. Optimise employee productivity

-Establishing, monitoring and enforcing appropriate workflow processes within an organisation is critical to performance.
-In many instances, workflow authorisation processes remain a loose and manual driven process and can often require multiple levels of authorisations which are unique to your business rules and departmental structures.
+Establishing, monitoring, and enforcing appropriate workflow processes within an organization is critical to performance.
+In many instances, workflow authorization processes remain a loose and manual-driven process and can often require multiple levels of authorizations that are unique to your business rules and departmental structures.
 Providing your employees with controlled processes ensures that business rules are adhered to and administration is removed.

 - Expenses approvals

 Manual processes to a fully automated business solution

 Relying on employees to manually monitor data within business software is prone to errors and is an inefficient use of employee time.
 Systematically automating repetitive employee processes, to save time and reduce costs, can be achieved through the implementation of Business Process Automation (BPA) software, this can provide SMEs with the functionality they need to notify, automate, integrate and create workflows for rules-driven processes.

 - Reduce the cost of bespoke IT development projects

 - Tasks are easy to create by anyone with a basic understanding of your database structures

 - Procedures and processes can easily evolve with your business